Lady Sharpshooter EP.13 | Review Winchester 1873 - .357 Magnum ปืนพิชิตตะวันตก คานเหวี่ยงสุดคลาสสิค

 Quick Summary

-The Winchester 1873 rifle, famously known as 'The Gun That Won The West', is reviewed in .357 Magnum.
-It features a black steel receiver, 20-inch barrel, walnut stock, and a 10+1 capacity, loaded via a side gate.
-While ideal for collectors and recreation, it's less suited for modern tactical use.
+The Winchester 1873 rifle, famously nicknamed 'The Gun That Won The West,' is reviewed in .357 Magnum caliber.
+It can fire both .357 Magnum and .38 Special rounds, features a 20-inch barrel, and has a 10+1 capacity loaded via a side gate.
+While ideal for collectors and recreational shooting, it's less practical for modern tactical applications.

 Chapters